pkonkle213/phillipkonkle-c-sharp-material/module-3/10_Intro_to_Vue/student-lecture/book-review-site/lecture-tasks.md

 ## Components and Templates

--[ ] Add a review-list component

-This component should have the following things:
+Add a review-list component with the following things:

 -[ ] Header with "Product Reviews for MY_PRODUCT_NAME_HERE"
 -[ ] A paragraph listing the # of reviews with the average rating per review (placeholders are fine)